Nondelegation doctrine: Major questions doctrine

-The major questions doctrine is a rough analogue to the nondelegation doctrine.
-It says that when a government agency seeks to decide an issue of "vast economic or political significance," a vague or general delegation of authority from Congress is not enough.
+The major questions doctrine is another doctrine that restricts Congressional delegation of legislative authority to agencies.
+It says that when a government agency seeks to decide an issue of "vast economic or political significance", a vague or general delegation of authority from Congress is not enough.
 Rather, the agency must have clear statutory authorization to decide the issue.

-The major questions doctrine serves as an exception to the Chevron doctrine, which ordinarily requires courts to defer to an agency's interpretation of a statute it enforces, so long as the statute is ambiguous and the agency's interpretation is reasonable.
-However, it goes further than just negating deference to the agency.
-Even if the most reasonable interpretation of the statute allows the agency to take an action, it will not be enough unless that delegation of authority is clearly stated.
+The major questions doctrine served as an exception to the Chevron doctrine, which (until it was overturned in 2024) ordinarily required courts to defer to an agency's interpretation of a statute it enforces, so long as the statute is ambiguous and the agency's interpretation is reasonable.
+However, it went further than just negating deference to the agency.
+Even if the most reasonable interpretation of the statute allowed the agency to take an action, it would not be enough unless that delegation of authority is clearly stated.

 In explaining the major questions doctrine in UARG v.
-EPA (2014), the Supreme Court explained that "We expect Congress to speak clearly if it wishes to assign to an agency decisions of vast 'economic and political significance.'"
+EPA (2014), the Supreme Court explained that "We expect Congress to speak clearly if it wishes to assign to an agency decisions of vast 'economic and political significance'."
 Similarly, in Whitman v.
-American Trucking Associations (2001), the Court stated that Congress "does not alter the fundamental details of a regulatory scheme in vague terms or ancillary provisions—it does not, one might say, hide elephants in mouseholes.”
+American Trucking Associations (2001), the Court stated that Congress "does not alter the fundamental details of a regulatory scheme in vague terms or ancillary provisions—it does not, one might say, hide elephants in mouseholes."

 The Supreme Court first explicitly embraced the phrase "major questions doctrine" in West Virginia v.
 Environmental Protection Agency (2022), the decision which held that the EPA's Clean Power Plan, requiring energy producers to shift from fossil fuels to renewable sources, was not authorized by the Clean Air Act.

 With the Inflation Reduction Act of 2022, some commentators argued that Congress overruled the Court by clarifying that carbon dioxide is one of the pollutants covered by the 1970 Clean Air Act.
 However, the Supreme Court had already held that greenhouse gasses are pollutants in Massachusetts v.
 EPA (2007), and the Supreme Court did not overrule that holding in West Virginia v.
 EPA.